ashishsamarth/Cloud/Azure/Important-Notes/Machine-Learning.md

     a.
 Linear based Algorithms
     b.
 Regression based Algorithms
-        - Predict the number of Web Orders for next few days, based on last 4 weeks of data
+        - Predict the number of Web Orders for next few days [Forecasting], based on last 4 weeks of data

     c.
 Anomaly Detection Algorithms
         - Identify data points that fall outside the defined parameters for what is defined as normal